 Blood tests.
-Blood tests can determine if you have normal levels of infection-fighting proteins (immunoglobulin) in your blood and measure the levels of blood cells and immune system cells.
-Abnormal numbers of certain cells can indicate an immune system defect.
+Blood tests can determine if you have typical levels of infection-fighting proteins (immunoglobulins) in your blood and measure the levels of blood cells and immune system cells.
+Having numbers of certain cells in your blood that are outside of the standard range can indicate an immune system defect.

 Blood tests can also determine if your immune system is responding properly and producing proteins that identify and kill foreign invaders such as bacteria or viruses (antibodies).

-In some cases, DNA testing is done to test for a genetic defect.
+In some cases, DNA testing is done to check for a genetic defect.
 Test results make it possible to prepare for treatment soon after birth, if necessary.